Tagari Garden Farm

 - You must have a valid wwoofing membership before your arrival.
 Use this link here http://www.wwoof.com.au/wwoofers/how-to-join for further information and to join.

 What YOU MUST Bring

 - Gloves: Good quality, rugged gloves - rubberised combined with cloth style are recommended and we suggest you have a minimum of two pairs to use.
-Due to health reasons and the transmission of skin problems we do not provide gloves.
+Due to health reasons and the transmission of skin problems we do not provide or share our gloves.

 - Headlamp with batteries.